apache/druid/docs/operations/auth-ldap.md

    ```
    Note the following:

    - `bindUser`: A user for connecting to LDAP.
+This should be the same user you used to [test your LDAP search](#test-your-ldap-search).
    - `userSearch`: Your LDAP search syntax.
    - `userAttribute`: The user search attribute.
    - `internal@example.com` is the LDAP user you created in step 1.
 In the example it serves as both the internal client user and the initial admin user.